FBI agent Alex Voretti just had the hottest kiss of his life—with a woman who thinks he’s his twin…

 “See?
 That wasn’t so hard.”
 Somehow, Nikki’s hand had landed on his wrist.
 Her touch was so light he might not have noticed if it hadn’t been for the heat of her skin.
 The subtle stroke of her thumb against his pulse point.

 He pulled his hand free and grabbed his beer.
 Then he took a big sip.

 Ugh.
 But at least that rancid beer taste took his mind off his dick.

 Nikki regarded him from under lowered lashes.
 “Maybe you should come with me.”

 “Think about it.
 You and me scaling glaciers and soaking in hot springs.
 Then cuddling up at night.”

 Shit.
 She was flirting.
-She must have been more upset by Matt’s stunt than he’d thought.
+She must be more upset by Matt’s stunt than he’d thought.

 Nikki laughed.
 “You look like a deer staring down the headlights of a Hummer.”

 “Hold that thought.”
 She motioned to the bartender.
 A second later there was a shot of vodka in front of both of them.

-She downed the liquor in one practiced motion, and when she set the glass down, she was even closer to him.
-She smelled like sunshine and adventure, and before he realized what he was doing, the other glass was in his hand.
+When she set the glass down, she was even closer to him.
+She smelled like sunshine and possibilities, and before he realized what he was doing, the other glass was in his hand.
 “To adventures.”

 The vodka didn’t burn the way it usually did.
 He was already hot from Nikki’s touch.

-It had been too long since he’d gotten laid—over three months since he’d said goodbye to his ex-girlfriend Gabby.
+It had been too long since he’d gotten laid—he’d broken up with Gabby three months ago.
 He needed to get back out there.
 Find an appropriate outlet for this buildup of lust he hadn’t even been aware of.

 “Look,” Nikki said.
 “I know this isn’t the relationship we agreed on.
 But things change.
 Feelings change.”

-“I…” He had to shut her down.
+He had to shut her down.
 Though he wasn’t officially her supervisor, he was supposed to be looking out for her—making sure she didn’t get herself into any more trouble.
-And he couldn’t start a relationship when he was going to move five hundred miles away as soon as his transfer went through.
+And he couldn’t start a relationship when he was going to move five hundred miles away as soon as his transfer to the FBI’s San Francisco field office went through.
 “It’s not that I don’t… As much as I might want…”